j-u-p-iter/caller-path/README.md

 # current-path
-Returns fileName and dirName for a currently running script
+Returns path info for a currently running script.